MicrosoftLearning/AZ-140-Configuring-and-Operating-Microsoft-Azure-Virtual-Desktop/Instructions/Labs/LAB_02L02_Implement_and_manage_storage_for_AVD_AADDS.md

    |User Name|**aadadmin1@adatum.com**|
    |Password|Password previously defined|

-1. Within the Remote Desktop to the **az140-cl-vm11a** Azure VM, start Microsoft Edge, navigate to the [Azure portal](https://portal.azure.com), and sign in by providing user principal name of the **aadadmin1** user account and the password you set when creating this account.
+1. Within the Bastion session to the **az140-cl-vm11a** Azure VM, start Microsoft Edge, navigate to the [Azure portal](https://portal.azure.com), and sign in by providing user principal name of the **aadadmin1** user account and the password you set when creating this account.

    >**Note**: You can identify the user principal name (UPN) attribute of the **aadadmin1** account by reviewing its properties dialog box from the Active Directory Users and Computers console or by switching back to your lab computer and reviewing its properties from the Azure AD tenant blade in the Azure portal.

-1. Within the Remote Desktop session to **az140-cl-vm11a**, in the Microsoft Edge window displaying the Azure portal, search for and select **Storage accounts** and, on the **Storage accounts** blade, select **+ Create**.
+1. Within the Bastion session to **az140-cl-vm11a**, in the Microsoft Edge window displaying the Azure portal, search for and select **Storage accounts** and, on the **Storage accounts** blade, select **+ Create**.
 1. On the **Basics** tab of the **Create storage account** blade, specify the following settings (leave others with their default values):

    |Setting|Value|